adrianhopebailie/web-monetization/explainer.md

 > **Example:** Alice puts the tag `<meta name="monetization" value="$secure-wallet.example/~alice">` into the `<head>` section of _https://rocknrollblog.example_.

+Web Monetization only works on secure pages served over HTTPS (or http://localhost for testing), in order to  preclude bad actors like ISPs injecting their own &lt;meta&gt; tags onto pages.
+(See https://github.com/adrianhopebailie/web-monetization/issues/5#issue-481528615).

 ### Handle payments

 When a user visits the page with a supported browser the website will find a `document.monetization` object in the DOM.
 This will have a `state` property that the website can check to determine if the user's provider has started sending payments.